jeffersonmourak/vs-code-note/README.md

 \!\[Code Note\]\(images/note-example.png\)

+\!\[Code Note remove button\]\(images/remove-example.png\)

 ## Release Notes

-This is the first version of this code, so there's not too much feature yet, you can add a new note and see your notes
+This new version it's a little more enhanced, the new remove button was added, and the "add new" action was moved to the status bar.

+### 0.0.2
+Added:
+- New Icon on status bar
+- Enabled remove notes
+- Support for muliple languages

 ### 0.0.1
 First version, hope you guys engoy.